citsmartdocs/docs/pt-br/docs/citsmart-platform-9/get-started/installation-and-upgrade/environment-configuration-linux.md

 ![imagem 1](/pt-br/citsmart-platform-9/get-started/installation-and-upgrade/images-linux/image15.png)

  - Clique no link em azul _“No servers are available.
-Click this link toc reate a new server...”_
+Click this link to create a new server...”_

  - Escolha a opção conforme abaixo: